hstove/afterparty/README.md

 [![Build Status](https://travis-ci.org/hstove/afterparty.png?branch=master)](https://travis-ci.org/hstove/afterparty)

-A Rails 4 compatible queue with support for executing jobs in the future and serialization with Redis.
+A Rails 4 compatible queue with support for executing jobs in the future and persistence with Redis.

 ## Installation